Krukut River: Geography

-The river flows in the northwest area of Java with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
+The river flows in the northwest area of Java with a predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 27 °C. The warmest month is March, when the average temperature is around 30 °C, and the coldest is May, at 26 °C. The average annual rainfall is 3674 mm.
-The wettest month is December, with an average of 456 mm rainfall, and the driest is September, with 87 mm rainfall.
+The wettest month is December, with an average of 456 mm of rainfall, and the driest is September, with 87 mm of rainfall.

 Normalisation

-The normalisation of the Krukut river started in the era of Governor Ali Sadikin, 1966-1977, to include the straightening of the flow, cutting problematic river bends and removing small sedimentation islands in the stream.
-This project was part of flood handling strategy, involving the removal of some 8,000 people from the housing on the river banks of Kali Krukut Cideng canal (Kompas, 21 February 1971).
+The normalisation of the Krukut River started in the era of Governor Ali Sadikin, 1966–1977, to include the straightening of the flow, cutting problematic river bends, and removing small sedimentation islands in the stream.
+This project was part of a flood handling strategy, involving the removal of some 8,000 people from the housing on the river banks of Kali Krukut Cideng canal (Kompas, 21 February 1971).

 In 2010, the government ordered the digging of the river, removing 1000 cubic meter of mud in a stretch of 1.1 km.
 This was accompanied by cleaning the blocked drains and educating local people about sanitary and river maintenance.
-The government of Jakarta also vowed to evict luxury houses that illegally occupied the designated open green space along the Krukut river banks, which was the caused of heavy flood in Kemang and its surrounding in August 2016.
-It was reported that the width of the Krukut river has decreased from 20 meter to only 4-5 meter due to the illegal buildings.
+The government of Jakarta also vowed to evict luxury houses that illegally occupied the designated open green space along the Krukut river banks, which was caused by a heavy flood in Kemang and its surroundings in August 2016.
+It was reported that the width of the Krukut River has decreased from 20 meter to only 4-5 meter due to the illegal buildings.

 Until 2017, the river has been normalised by BBWSCC from Rengas Bridge to Jalan Kebalen V in Kuningan.